 (Windhoek, Sossusvlei, Swakopmund, Kunene, Palmwag, Etosha)

-Enjoy a transfer to/from the Windhoek airport for your flight.
+Enjoy a private transfer to/from Windhoek Eros Airport.

 Activities at Kulala start with morning guided drives to the spectacular towering dunes of Sossusvlei, through a private gate into the reserve.
 Sossusvlei is situated within the Namib Desert, the oldest desert in the world, which itself is part of the Namib Naukluft National Park that stretches 400km south of Walvis Bay and is sandwiched between the west coast and the escarpment that runs parallel more than 100km inland.
 Its huge dunes and flat valley floors make up the archetypical view of the Namib that is world famous.